farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Filtering Reads
 ---------------

 Filtering reads is an important process if you want to assemble your reads successfully.
-Firstly, we merge 3 different ``fixmatesorted.bam`` files that we got alignment process with using ``samtools merge`` command.
-You can see the code in the below.
+Firstly, we merge the three ``fixmatesorted.bam`` files that we got from the alignment process, using the ``samtools merge`` command.
+You can see the code below.

 ..  code-block:: bash
     :linenos: